-Satisfactory performance on the Colorado State Mathematics Placement Examination (MPE) is the prerequisite for the beginning mathematics courses MATH 101, MATH 105 and MATH 117.
-Students who do not have transferable credit in math from another college, university or the Advanced Placement or IB Examinations will need to take a CSU placement exam to satisfy course prerequisites, with exception of MATH 101.
+For most incoming students, satisfactory performance on the Colorado State Math Placement Exam (MPE) is the prerequisite for the beginning mathematics courses MATH 101, MATH 105 and MATH 117.
+Typically, students who do not have transferable credit in math from another college, university, or the Advanced Placement or IB Exams will need to take a CSU placement exam to satisfy course prerequisites, with exception of MATH 101.
 All students may register for MATH 101 but this course will not satisfy the specific math requirement for many majors.
-Students should visit the MPE website for more information and to determine their testing options.
+Students should visit the Math Placement Directory for more information and to determine their placement status.
 Questions may be directed to the PACe Office at (970) 491-5761.

 Pre-Calculus Mathematics: MATH 117-126

 At Colorado State University, pre-calculus mathematics is taught through an innovative instructional program that uses a mastery approach to learning.
 Instructional video lectures and lecture notes are provided using distance delivery technologies.
 In addition, students interact one-on-one with course assistants in the PACe Learning Center (Weber Building, Room 136).

 Although much of the coursework can be completed remotely, students registered for section 001 are required to pass a sequence of proctored exams in the PACe Testing Center (Weber Building, Room 138) on campus.
 Students must submit successfully completed assignments on a strictly enforced schedule.
 The PACe courses cover topics in College Algebra, Logarithmic and Exponential Functions, and Numerical and Analytic Trigonometry.
 Each course is worth one University credit, and students will typically register for several courses within a single semester.

 PACe Center Summer Hours